Read Judith Butler with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how Judith Butler reasons when the first answer is not enough.

 Your view seems to depend on Performativity and Gender trouble.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Genealogical and linguistic critique: she asks how categories form subjects while also creating sites of resistance.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.